medplum/medplum/packages/docs/src/pages/blueprints/index.md

 ## LIS/LIMS and Lab Network

 Build a custom LIS/LIMS that includes panel management, machine interfacing, quality reporting, dashboards and more.
 A lab network allows a streamlined experience for ordering lab tests via application or API and handles all of the complex business operations.
+[Learn More](/blueprints/lab)

 ## Sidecar Application